speedinghzl/Pytorch-Deeplab/README.md

 To train the network, one can use the augmented PASCAL VOC 2012 dataset with <code>10582</code> images for training and <code>1449</code> images for validation.

-The training script allows to monitor the progress in the optimisation process using TensorBoard's image summary.
+You can download converted `init.caffemodel` with extension name .pth [here](https://drive.google.com/open?id=0BxhUwxvLPO7TVFJQU1dwbXhHdEk).
 Besides that, one can also exploit random scaling and mirroring of the inputs during training as a means for data augmentation.
 For example, to train the model from scratch with random scale and mirroring turned on, simply run:
 ```bash
 python train.py --random-mirror --random-scale --gpu 0
 ```

 ## Evaluation

-The single-scale model shows <code>84.0%</code> mIoU on the Pascal VOC 2012 validation dataset (['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)).
+The single-scale model shows <code>74.0%</code> mIoU on the Pascal VOC 2012 validation dataset (['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)).
 No post-processing step with CRF is applied.

 The following command provides the description of each of the evaluation settings:
 ```bash